If you don't find your question in the list below, please e-mail your question to

 Eligible applicants have completed a bachelor's degree or significant progress (minimum

-at a recognized university and who will complete the prerequisite courses with transcripts
+recognized university and who will complete the prerequisite courses by June of

 - Do you have a waiting list for the program?